 Overview of MA in Anthropology

 Our graduate program consists of about 20 faculty members and about 35 graduate students.
 We have an eclectic group of students who have come to Kansas from all over the world.
 The program focuses on a cohesive graduate student body that allows students to work together in furthering their educational goals while gaining the skills they will need in their chosen field.

-With a comprehensive approach to anthropology, students are trained across a broad range of topics with special emphasis placed on the subdisciplines of:
+With a comprehensive approach in Anthropology, students are trained across a broad range of topics with special emphasis placed on the subdisciplines of:

 - Biological anthropology